-In all these experiments, three parameters were systematically allowed to vary: resistance efficiency, time to resistance expression and target pathogenicity trait.
-Using this approach, we were able to explore a wide range of situations, from the absence of resistance (if resistance efficiency is 0%, Fig. 1) to a completely efficient major gene (if efficiency is 100% and there is no delay in resistance expression) with all possible intermediate situations (partially-efficient major gene, completely-efficient APR gene, partially-efficient APR gene).
+In all these experiments, three parameters were systematically allowed to vary: resistance efficiency, age of resistance activation and target pathogenicity trait.
+Using this approach, we were able to explore a wide range of situations, from the absence of resistance (if resistance efficiency is 0%, Fig. 1) to a completely efficient major gene (if efficiency is 100% and there is no delay in resistance activation) with all possible intermediate situations (partially-efficient major gene, completely-efficient APR gene, partially-efficient APR gene).